james-m-thorne/home/README.md

 # Home Website on RaspberryPi Kubernetes Cluster

-My overkill website at http://james-home.tk hosted on a RaspberryPi at home.
-It is complete with monitoring from New Relic, a full deployment on Kubernetes, CICD pipeline using GitHub Actions, and a React SPA frontend.
+My overkill website at https://thorney.me hosted on a RaspberryPi at home.
+It is created with:
+- Deployment on Kubernetes with K3s
+- Monitoring from New Relic
+- CICD pipeline using GitHub Actions
+- React SPA frontend
+- Terraform to create Route53, ACM, and Cloudfront resources

 ## Monitoring
 A New Relic dashboard has been set up to monitor the performance of my SPA using: